 MY GRANDSON DOD GREAT LAST YEAR IN "K" HE TEACHER WAS FABULOUS.
 I KNOW HE WILL EXCEL IN IST GRADE.
 STAFF AND PARENTS ON THE WHOLE ARE GREAT.
 MY CONCERN IS FOR CHILDREN THAT HAVE 504S AND IEPS SOME DONT FOLLOW THEM AS WELL AS THEY SHOULD.
 IT IS SO IMPORTANT.
 I KNOW TEACHERS AND STAFF HAVE THEIR HANDS FULL WITH BEHAVIOR PROBLEMS AND DEMANDING PARENTS.
 JUST KEEP THESE CHILDREN ON TRACK.

 Las Palmas Elementary School is a public elementary school in Patterson.
-The principal of Las Palmas Elementary School is Jennifer Benjamin-Yacoub, who can be contacted at email@example.com.
-640 students go to Las Palmas Elementary School and are mostly Hispanic; Black, non-Hispanic; and White, non-Hispanic.
-43% of the Las Palmas Elementary School students have "limited English proficiency."
-75% of the 640 students here get reduced lunch prices.
+The principal of Las Palmas Elementary School is Dianne Harris, whose e-mail is email@example.com.
+593 students go to Las Palmas Elementary School and identify mostly as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
+47% of the Las Palmas Elementary School students have "limited English proficiency."
+77% of the 593 students here get reduced lunch prices.
 The student to teacher ratio at Las Palmas Elementary School is 19:1.
 Northmead Elementary School is one of the nearest elementary schools.

 - Computer arts